 An easy vegan waffle recipe for a comforting weekend breakfast.
 You will love these fluffy vegan waffles and all the possible healthy options to make this recipe, keep reading to learn more!

 Vegan waffles are egg-free and dairy-free waffles.
 They are fluffy vegan waffles like regular Belgian style waffles but without the butter, eggs or milk.
 Of course, this is an easy vegan waffle recipe made with less than 10 simple ingredients:

 - Flour – great news the recipe works with either unbleached white flour, wholewheat flour or gluten-free all-purpose flour blend.
-Of course, the texture will change slightly depending on the flour you are using.
-White wheat waffles are chewier and fluffier while the whole wheat waffle recipe is heavier, darker in color and crispier.
+The texture changes slightly depending on the flour you are using.
+White wheat waffles are chewier and fluffier while the whole-wheat waffle recipe is heavier, darker in color and crispier.

 - Baking powder – for a little raise

 - Coconut sugar or unrefined cane sugar.
 Other options are sugar-free crystal sweetener like Erythritol or Monk fruit.
-Of course, regular sugar will work too but it is less nutritious.
+Regular sugar will work too but it’s less nutritious.

 - Coconut oil – or any light flavor oil you love like almond oil, avocado oil or canola oil.
 Note that refined coconut oil doesn’t have coconut taste!

-- Unsweetened coconut milk – of course any plant-base milk works in the recipe.
-Soy milk and canned coconut milk contains more fat and will make the waffles fluffier.
+- Unsweetened coconut milk – any plant-based milk would work in the recipe.
+Soy milk and canned coconut milk contain more fat and will make the waffles fluffier.
 You can also use unsweetened almond milk or oat milk but the waffles will be crispier.